spring-projects/spring-integration-aws/README.md

                    payload-expression="payload.Message"/>
 ````

 Note: by default the message `payload` is a `Map` converted from the received Topic JSON message.
-For the convenient
-the `payload-expression` is provided with the `Message` as a root object of the evaluation context.
-Hence even some
+For the convenience a `payload-expression` is provided with the `Message` as a root object of the evaluation context.
-HTTP headers, populated by the `DefaultHttpHeaderMapper`, are available for the evaluation context.
+Hence, even some HTTP headers, populated by the `DefaultHttpHeaderMapper`, are available for the evaluation context.

 ### Outbound Channel Adapter

-The `SnsMessageHandler` (`<int-aws:sns-outbound-channel-adapter>`) is a simple one-way Outbound Channel Adapter
-to send Topic Notification using `AmazonSNS` service.
+The `SnsMessageHandler` (`<int-aws:sns-outbound-channel-adapter>`) is a simple one-way Outbound Channel Adapter to send Topic Notification using `AmazonSNS` service.

 This Channel Adapter (`MessageHandler`) accepts these options:

 - `topic-arn` (`topic-arn-expression`) - the SNS Topic to send notification for.
 - `subject` (`subject-expression`) - the SNS Notification Subject;
-- `body-expression` - the SpEL expression to evaluate the `message` property for the
+- `body-expression` - the SpEL expression to evaluate the `message` property for the `com.amazonaws.services.sns.model.PublishRequest`.
-`com.amazonaws.services.sns.model.PublishRequest`.
 - `resource-id-resolver` - a `ResourceIdResolver` bean reference to resolve logical topic names to physical resource ids;

 See `SnsMessageHandler` JavaDocs for more information.